Taylor LAW FIRM APC

 Blog

 When hiring a personal injury attorney, there are two big things to consider: 1) the money you will receive and 2) how you will be treated between now and when that money comes in.
-Insurance adjusters want to force you into a lowball settlement; you want an attorney who will maximize your recovery but who also values your recovery more than their own bottom line and cares about you enough to treat you with respect.
+Insurance adjusters want to force you into a lowball settlement; you want an attorney who will values your recovery more than their own bottom line and treats you with respect.

 This firm is optimized to offer high-caliber representation while charging less than the standard industry fees.
 The fee structure is transparent: 25% until a lawsuit is filed, 35% if a lawsuit is filed, and 40% if we go to trial.
 Don't be "fooled" by big-name firms that take a larger share of your settlement than they send you while barely knowing your name.